RMSC Database Project: Expanding Access to Collections

-Since 1912, a succession of RMSC staff members have made descriptive entries of accessioned materials into the primary files and catalog cards.
-The result is a mix of spelling variations and custom terms that requires a degree of familiarity with the museum's collections to properly search for materials owned by the RMSC.
-Intricate searching has been limited to longtime staff or other specialists who are intimately familiar with the collection, its history, and those responsible for its development.
+Since 1912, a succession of RMSC staff members have made descriptive entries of accessioned materials into the primary files and catalogue cards.
+Over time, these records were entered into a wide array of digital databases in varying formats.
+The result is a mix of spelling variations, custom terms, and data sources requiring special knowledge of the collections and information systems to properly search for materials owned by the RMSC.
+Intricate searching has been limited to longtime staff and other experts who are intimately familiar with the collection, related documentation, and their histories.

 Collections Preservation & Sustainability